wjohnsaunders/DuenderMods/EMS Panel/README.md

 # EMS Panel

 This is an EMS panel for the Duender 3D printer.
+There is a version with 6 tabs and 8 tabs.
+The 8 tab option is useful if the Z steppers are towards the middle, while the 8 tab option is better if the steppers are further forward.

 What is EMS?
 It is a system for managing the electronics for 3D printers from FizzyTechs.
 It consists of a panel with hexagon cutouts, a set of hexagon shaped plugs that fit into the panel, and a repository of mounts for various 3D printer electrical components.
 The idea is that if you replace a component, or need to move one around, you can just print the mount for the new component, or move the plugs to a different cutout.
 There are also plugs for zip-ties, and a set of cable ducts for solving any cable management issue.

 https://www.printables.com/model/558357-ft-ems-mounts-repository